danisztls/arbie/README.md

 - **Git** is the popular version control system.
 - **Pass** is the standard UNIX password manager.

-Basically it is a shell pipeline for all these tools.

 ## Setup
-**Caution: Don't use this tool if you don't grok Shell and Linux.**

 ### Install
 `./setup install`